WRITE A REVIEW

 This is very fresh, very unisex citrus scent.
 I smell more orange/citrus than neroli.
 I think that I'd like this a lot on a man, but I tend to prefer more feminine scents for myself.

+I find this to be similar to Creeds Zeste Mandarine.
+The top notes are much brighter and sharper, but it shares the same smooth dry down with Zesta Mandarine.
+Neroli Sauvage is actually more of a grapefruit-citrus fragrance than neroli (orange flower).
+The neroli is light and dominated by a plethora of excellent citrus notes.
+Fragrances like Czech & Speake Neroli and L'Occitane Neroli EDP contain more neroli Neroli Sauvage, but overall I like Neroli Sauvage better as a fragrance - it works wonderfully in hot summers.
+Longevity is average (around 4-5 hours).
 EDIT: I just bought a fresh 1oz bottle of this from Neiman Marcus and the neroli is more evident in the heart notes of this one.
 The citrus grapefruit top notes are still as sparkling as ever, but the floral orangey neroli heart still manages to come through though its still not as rich as the one in L'occitane Neroli EDP.
 The warm basenotes of sandalwood and ambergris provide a smooth contrast to the top notes and I find that it lasts a good 8 hours on my skin.
 Definitely a top tier fragrance for summer and spring !

 This is my favourite Creed thus far.
 It's fresh, clean, and very modern, with a classic appeal.
 I find the scent masculine.
 At first it smells of Lemon Pledge oven cleaner.
 20 seconds later, however, it's drying into a musk that is predominantly citrus.
 The fragrance is highly addictive and once again, I've gotten loads of compliments on this fragrance, people saying how pleasant, fresh, even "sexy" this is.
 I highly, highly recommend this fragrance.
 I bought it in a small sample (1/2 oz), but do not think I can afford a giant bottle of this.
 This is easily my favourite Creed thus far.
 It's appropriate for a date or workplace.
 It's similar to Selection Verte, but "sexier," so everyone says!